SlavaSereb/hedera-raw-signing/README.md

 1. Open the ```associateToken.ts``` file and edit the following values:
 ```
-const network - 'mainnet' or 'testnet' according to the network you are running on
+const network - 'mainnet' or 'testnet' according to the network you are running on.

-const TOKEN_ID - the ID of the token to associate
+const TOKEN_ID - the ID of the token to associate.
+For example: '0.0.12345'

-const privkeyPath - Path to the fireblocks secret key file
+const privkeyPath - Path to the fireblocks secret key file.
+For example: '/Users/example/apiKeys/fireblocks_secret.key'

-const apiKey - your Fireblocks API key
+const apiKey - your Fireblocks API key.
+For example '8e4160e1-6c47-2e30-3e6d-043c07325691'

-const vaultAccountIds - an array of numbers that represent the vault account IDs to run this operation for
+const vaultAccountIds - an array of numbers that represent the vault account IDs to run this operation for.
+The vault account ID can be fetched via the API by listing all the vault accounts in the workspace or alternatively by opening a specific vault in the Fireblocks console and taking the numeric value from the URL, for example:
+https://console.fireblocks.io/v2/accounts/vault/5 -> vault account ID is 5
 ```
 2. Run the script from the terminal:
 ```